 Secure Splunk Enterprise on your network

-Under certain conditions, Splunk Enterprise network ports, services, and APIs can become susceptible to attacks.
+Under certain conditions, Splunk Enterprise network ports, services, and APIs can become susceptible to attacks over the network.
 You can prevent those potential attacks by shielding your Splunk Enterprise configuration from the Internet.

-Where possible, use a host-based firewall to restrict access to Splunk Web, management, and data ingestion ports.
-Keep Splunk Enterprise within that firewall.
-Have your remote users access Splunk Enterprise on a Virtual Private Network.
+- Where possible, use a firewall to restrict access to Splunk Web, management, and data ingestion ports.
+Keep Splunk Enterprise components inside that network firewall.

-You also can protect Splunk Enterprise from attacks in the following ways:
+You also can protect Splunk Enterprise from physical and network attacks in the following ways:

 - Restrict CLI security by restricting this port to local calls only, from behind a host firewall.

-- Unless necessary, do not allow access to forwarders on any port.
-Additionally, you can enable enhanced forwarder management port protection.
+- Unless necessary, do not allow access to forwarders on any network port.
+Additionally, you can enable enhanced forwarder management network port protection.
 See Configure universal forwarder management security.

-- Where applicable, enable TLS certificate host name validation.
+- Where applicable, enable TLS certificate host name validation between individual machines in a Splunk Enterprise deployment.
 See Enable TLS certificate host name validation.

 - Install Splunk Enterprise on an isolated network segment that only trustworthy machines can access.

-- Limit port accessibility to only necessary connections.
+- Limit network port accessibility to only necessary connections.
 See the following table for the list: